Meth Addiction and Abuse

 How can people get treatment for methamphetamine addiction?

-The first step is to call Addiction Helper, where a counsellor will speak to you in confidence about your recovery needs and the best available treatment options.
+The first step is to call Addiction Helper, where an admissions team member will speak to you in confidence about your recovery needs and the best available treatment options.
 Next, you’ll be directed to a rehab centre to continue your detox and recovery.

 Sources